Jim Larkin (publisher): VVM's sex trafficking series

 In 2011 and 2012, VVM published a series on sex trafficking, which federal law defines as coerced adult prostitution or child prostitution.
 The VVM series sought to break down some of the myths and misinformation that had led to what Reason Magazine calls "the war on sex workers".

-Perhaps the most important piece in the series was "Real Men Get Their Facts Straight," by Ellis Conklin, Martin Cizmar and Kristen Hinman.
-In it, Conklin, Cizmar and Hinman disproved a much-repeated factoid that actor and anti-sex work activist Ashton Kutcher had recently repeated on a CNN talk show as Gospel: That there are "between 100,000 and 300,000 child sex slaves in the United States today".
+Perhaps the most important piece in the series was "Real Men Get Their Facts Straight", by Ellis Conklin, Martin Cizmar and Kristen Hinman; the title was a reference to a viral video campaign begun by the Demi and Ashton Foundation (DNA) a nonprofit, non-governmental organization directed towards fighting child sexual slavery founded by actors Demi Moore and Ashton Kutcher, which claimed that "Real Men Don't Buy Girls".
+In the article, Conklin, Cizmar and Hinman disproved a much-repeated factoid that anti-sex work activist Kutcher had recently repeated on a CNN talk show: that there are "between 100,000 and 300,000 child sex slaves in the United States today".

-That's alarming and untrue, according to VVM, which traced the misinformation to a 2001 University of Pennsylvania study that actually claimed that 300,000 children were "at risk" for sexual exploitation.
-The study was flawed, never peer-reviewed, and in the end, thoroughly discredited, though the false factoid still pops up from time to time.
+This was alarming and untrue, according to VVM, which traced the misinformation to a 2001 University of Pennsylvania study that actually claimed that 300,000 children were "at risk" for sexual exploitation.
+The study was flawed, never peer-reviewed, and in the end thoroughly discredited, though the false factoid still pops up from time to time.

 The series also included a thorough examination of what editor/writer Pete Kotz described as "The Super Bowl Prostitution Hoax," a recurring fallacy, advanced by Cindy McCain and other self-styled sex work "abolitionists", that the Super Bowl draws thousands of prostitutes to the big game's host city and that there is an attendant spike in child sex trafficking.
 Kotz was neither the first nor the last to debunk this myth, and numerous publications have done so since the cover story ran, yet the urban legend persists.

 The series featured a piece on the conclusions of a Women's Funding Network study that apparently were concocted by an Atlanta PR firm.
-And it included a cover story on the eye-opening work of sociologist Ric Curtis, whose interviews with teen prostitutes revealed that nearly half were boys, nearly half got into the business through friends and most did not have pimps.
+And it included a cover story on the eye-opening work of sociologist Ric Curtis, whose interviews with teenage prostitutes revealed that nearly half were boys, nearly half got into the business through friends, and most did not have pimps.